 In the current economy of global supply chains – starting with extraction at one end and the dustbin at the other – circularity of trade is not emphasised, but rather verticals, each step adding a little value until the product arrives at the consumer, whilst monetary payments flow in the opposite direction.

 The driver in this ‘linear’ economy is the accumulation of money units, and this requires continuous extraction of raw materials and labour power, plus the resultant ‘externalities’ of pollution and resource depletion.
 This is facilitated by a global financial system in which money is largely created by banks (sources), and sooner or later disappears into the coffers of multinational corporations or offshore tax havens (sinks).
 Value production is considered a necessary cost along the way to making money, rather than the primary purpose; the economy has become a machine for turning the biosphere into money tokens.

-It follows that so long as economic relations are mediated and transacted via the (approximately linear) global financial system, policy drivers – whilst welcome and necessary – will be limited in their effectiveness at satisfying human desires through adding value to circular material flows (rather than with an endless supply of extracted raw materials and monetary accumulation).
+It follows that so long as economic relations are mediated and transacted via the (approximately linear) global financial system, policy drivers – whilst welcome and necessary – will be limited in their effectiveness at encouraging the addition of value via circular material flows (rather than with an endless supply of extracted raw materials and monetary accumulation).

 From this angle, it can be seen that although the term ‘circular economy’ is typically understood to refer to material flows, circular financial flows are a necessary part of the picture.
 If goods and services are to follow circular patterns, so too must payments, and here it is possible to bring simple financial incentives for ordinary economic actors into play.

 In a collaborative finance economy, the extent of exchange is in fact determined by this same payment circularity, i.e. the extent to which ‘loops’ (circular patterns of obligations) can be created and supported.
 Mutual Credit Services’ platforms, such as Clearing Clubs and Trade Credit Clubs all identify and directly reward such loops.